tardisfromtornspace/Bridge-Commander/Documentation/ImaharaClassReadme.txt

 == Required mods ==
 * Kobayashi Maru Mod (the newest, the better.
 I personally used KM 2011).
-* Foudnation Technologies (already installed on Kobayashi Maru).
+* Foundation Technologies (already installed on Kobayashi Maru).

 == Installation guide ==
 1º Ok, first of all, just in case, backup your STBC.